EvHaus/doby-grid/README.md

 ### How To Use

-Download the latest version from <https://github.com/globexdesigns/doby-grid/tree/master/build>.
+Grab the latest version from <https://github.com/globexdesigns/doby-grid/tree/master/build>.

 Doby Grid is made up of two files (doby-grid.js and doby-grid.css) and well as a theme package.
 You can choose which theme to download and use.
 You may also want to grab <https://github.com/globexdesigns/doby-grid/tree/master/assets> for images.